 |Higher rate 40%||£50,271 to £150,000||£50,271 to £150,000|

 |Additional rate 45%||over £150,000||over £150,000|

 You can choose to use an accountant to fill it in on your behalf or do it yourself.
 It’s entirely up to you.
-But whichever way you choose, it’s your responsibility to get the form in on time and there are automatic penalties starting at £100 for missing the deadline.
+But, whichever way you choose, it’s your responsibility to get the form in on time.
+Remember, there are automatic penalties starting at £100 for missing the deadline.

 If you choose to do it yourself then the easiest way is to go online.
 Not only is it quicker, but HMRC will calculate your taxes for you.

 If you choose to form a Limited Company for your business then you’ll pay corporation tax at 19% on the first £300,000 of business profits.

 Then, depending on how you pay yourself, there will be additional taxes to pay on your income.
 Typically Limited Company directors pay themselves through a tax efficient combination of PAYE salary and dividend.

 6.3 Registering for VAT